-Producing the most fruit and flower in full sun, E. japonica will also tolerate partial shade but it will be less productive.
+Producing the most fruit and flower in full sun, the loquat tree will also tolerate partial shade but it will be less productive.

 Temperature and Humidity

-The recommended zones for loquat trees are USDA 8-10, but it is known for its winter hardiness and late flowering blooms.
+The recommended zones for loquat trees are USDA 8 to 10, but it is known for its winter hardiness and late flowering blooms.
 It is not uncommon to see photographs of the tree in bloom with snow-covered flowers.

-One note to remember is that the tree does not fruit in temperatures lower than 28oF, though there are some cultivars that bend that rule.
+One note to remember is that the tree does not fruit in temperatures lower than 28 degrees Fahrenheit, though there are some cultivars that bend that rule.